Th4nat0s1s/PyFlyff-Installer/README.md

 Mini Ftool: You can setup up to 3 hotkeys to automatically use a skill/item for you (good for heal spam or mage/psy/elementor 1x1).
 To stop it, press the same key you used to start the loop.

-To setup the second hotkey, separate both keys with a comma ","
+To setup the second hotkey and third key, separate them with a comma ","

 Example: